obvonage/deved-platform/content/blog/en/background-blur-replace-using-the-vonage-video-api.md

 ## Create a Skeleton App

 Create a directory to work in and navigate to it.
-Then create the application files, like so:
+Then create the application files like so:

 ```sh
 mkdir opentok-bg-filters